This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 ) AS T;

-After executing above statement, You will get one RIBPS value. e.g. result 2 RIBPS so you require 2 GB size of the buffer pool.
+After executing above statement, You will get one RIBPS value. e.g. result in 2 RIBPS, so you require 2 GB size of the buffer pool.

-You can change this parameter in mysql in config file and restart your MySQL Service.
+You can change this parameter in the config file and restart your MySQL Service.